Translating concepts and insights into academic articles

 Translating flowers into scientific documents

-I'm making botanical field sketches of the flora that's popping up....
+I'm making botanical field sketches, and measured drawings of the flora that's popping up....

 Translating flora into potions